mase1981/uc-intg-xbox-live/README.md

     container_name: uc-intg-xbox-live
     restart: unless-stopped
     network_mode: host
-    environment:
-      # Sets a non-standard port to avoid conflicts
-      - UC_INTEGRATION_HTTP_PORT=9098
-      - UC_CONFIG_HOME=/config
     volumes:
-      - ./config:/config
+      - ./config:/app/uc_intg_xbox_live/config
 ```
-> **Note on Port**: This integration uses port **9098** by default to avoid conflicts with the Unfolded Circle remote's default port (9090).
-If port 9098 is already in use on your network, you can edit the `docker-compose.yml` file and change `9098` to another unused port.

-### Method 2: Manual Docker Run (Single Command)

-If you don't use `docker-compose`, you can build and run the container with these commands.

-1.  **Build the Image**: First, navigate to the project's root directory in your terminal and build the Docker image:
-    ```bash
-    docker build -t uc-intg-xbox-live .
-    ```

-2.  **Run the Container**: After the build is complete, use the command for your operating system to run the container.

-    * **For Linux, macOS, or Windows PowerShell:**
-        ```bash
-        docker run -d --name uc-intg-xbox-live --network host -e "UC_INTEGRATION_HTTP_PORT=9098" -v "$(pwd)/config:/config" --restart unless-stopped uc-intg-xbox-live
-        ```

-    * **For Windows Command Prompt (cmd.exe):**
-        ```bash
-        docker run -d --name uc-intg-xbox-live --network host -e "UC_INTEGRATION_HTTP_PORT=9098" -v "%cd%/config:/config" --restart unless-stopped uc-intg-xbox-live
-        ```
+**Note** on network_mode: host: This is required for the Unfolded Circle remote to discover the integration on your local network.
 ## Configuration

 1. On your Unfolded Circle remote, go to `Settings > Integrations` and tap `+ Add New`.
-2. The **"Xbox Live"** integration should be listed as a discovered "External" integration.
+2. The **"Xbox Live Presence"** integration should be listed as a discovered integration.
 Select it.
-3. You will be prompted to enter your **Xbox Live Device ID**.
+3. You will be prompted to enter your **Xbox Live Device ID** and your **Giant Bomb API Key**.
 4. Follow the on-screen instructions to log in with your Microsoft account and paste the final redirect URL back into the setup screen.
-5. Once setup is complete, the entity with your gamertag will be available to add to your user interfaces.
+5. Once setup is complete, the entity with your gamertag will be available to add to your user interfaces as a **Media Widget**.

 ## Development